top of page

 B's mathematical abilities for once favour him

-B: Your trimness of figure and vigour in all aspects would attest to that - your sight and hearing are good - your teeth (examines) - for ninety-five years, are excellent - albeit it is remarkable you can hold a conversation with but one upper tooth! (scratches head) - forsooth, Madam - in my country you'd be held for show in Astleys as a supernatural medical miracle
+B: Your trimness of figure and vigour in all aspects would attest to that - your sight and hearing are good - your teeth (examines) - for ninety-five years, are excellent - albeit it is remarkable with but one upper tooth, you can hold a conversation so lyrical! (scratches head) - forsooth, Madam, in my country you'd be held for show in Astleys as a supernatural medical miracle

 M(charmed): You are so like myself, Excellency!